learnk8s/learnk8s.io/src/bsk201909/secrets.md

 Once you have the public key, you can encrypt all your secrets.

-Storing the public key and the secrets in the repository is safe, even if the repo is public, as the public key is used only for encryption.
+Storing the public key and the secrets in the repository are safe, even if the repo is public, as the public key is used only for encryption.

 The mechanism described above is usually called asymmetric encryption.

-If you're interested in learning more about it, you can do so here
+If you're interested in learning more about it, you can do so here.

 Assuming you have a secret in JSON format like this: